Carrie003/Vicious-Delicious/README.md

 If you have a code sign in error, please go to the following link to troubleshoot this issue: http://ionicframework.com/docs/intro/deploying/

-If you have an android device, you can opt to install with the convenient APK provided
+If you have an android device, you can opt to install with the convenient APK provided: https://www.dropbox.com/s/smw0klevt95uk4o/vicious-delicious-android-release-SIGNED.apk?dl=0

-https://www.dropbox.com/s/smw0klevt95uk4o/vicious-delicious-android-release-SIGNED.apk?dl=0

-Last updated: 5/5/2017
+APK last updated: 5/5/2017

+### Installation steps using the source code
-Otherwise if building the entire application from source code, you will need to have the following installed
+If building the entire application from source code, you will need to have the following installed
 - Java JDK
 - Android Studio
 - Updated Android SDK tools

-### Installation steps using the source code
 1. Install https://nodejs.org/en/
 2. Install the cordova application framework using the CLI command `npm install -g cordova`
 3. Install ionic using the CLI command `npm install -g ionic`